BioBoost/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/02-creating-classes/README.md

 };
 ```

-Basically the delta is added to the current coordinate making it move by delta.
+Basically the delta is added to the current coordinates making it move by delta.

 ### ❌ Copying Objects